barryrlmurphy/jira-interface-improvements/README.md

+# Jira Interface Improvements - Chrome Extension

 Jira is a great tool for issue and project tracking but sometimes the interface can be frustrating.
 This extension includes various modifications to improve the usability and visibility of Jira interfaces.

+* Please checkout and create a pull request if you would like to improve the extension further.

 version 0.1 (April 2017) includes :
-- Horizontal scroll for Kanban Boards
+* Horizontal scroll for Kanban Boards
-- Horizontal scroll for Board Settings -> Columns screen
+* Horizontal scroll for Board Settings -> Columns screen

-Icons made by Prosymbols (http://www.flaticon.com/authors/prosymbols) from www.flaticon.com.

-Useful links:
-chrome extensions overview
+Useful Chrome Extension Development links: chrome extensions overview
 * https://developer.chrome.com/extensions/overview